-Over 80% of fire deaths occur in the home.
+Approximately 80 percent of fire deaths occur at home.
 Home fire sprinklers can save lives and property from fire.
 They respond quickly and effectively to fire, often extinguishing the fire before the fire department arrives.
 Only the sprinkler closest to the fire will activate, spraying water on the fire.

-- The cost of a home fire sprinkler system in a new home averages $1.35 per sprinklered square foot, an amount often less than what is spent for carpet upgrades, paving stone driveway or a whirlpool bath.
+- The cost of a home fire sprinkler installation in a new home averages $1.35 per sprinklered square foot, an amount often less than what is spent for carpet upgrades, paving stone driveways, or a whirlpool bath.
 Source: Home Fire Sprinkler Cost Assessment report

-- A home fire sprinkler system can reduce the homeowner’s insurance premium.
+- Home fire sprinklers can reduce a homeowner’s insurance premium.

 - Fire departments typically use roughly 10 times as much water as a fire sprinkler would use to contain a fire.

 - Fire sprinklers are environmentally friendly.
-They can reduce the amount of water run-off and pollution, fire damage by up to 71%, and water usage to fight a home fire by as much as 91%.
+They can reduce the amount of water run-off and pollution, fire damage by up to 97 percent, and water usage to fight a home fire by as much as 90 percent.

 - Cigarette or cigar smoke or burnt toast will not activate a fire sprinkler.
 Only the high temperature of a fire will activate the sprinkler.

-- A home fire sprinkler system is easy to maintain.
-Just inspect your home to make sure the sprinklers are not blocked by something that would prevent the water from coming out such as paint and be sure the main control valve is never turned off.
+- Home fire sprinklers are easy to maintain.
+Inspect your home to make sure the sprinklers are not blocked by something that would prevent the water from discharging, such as paint, and be sure the main control valve is never turned off.

 - Home fire sprinklers are effective in cold and warm climates.
-Guidelines have been created for the proper installation of systems to avoid pipes freezing.
-A home fire sprinkler system should be winterized the same as you winterize a domestic water supply.
+Guidelines have been created for proper installation to avoid pipes freezing.

 The Home Fire Sprinkler Coalition (HFSC) is a leading resource for accurate, noncommercial information and materials about home fire sprinklers for consumers, the fire service, builders, and other professionals.